microsoft/object-basin/dotnet/README.md

 Learn more at https://github.com/microsoft/object-basin.

 # Unsupported Operations
-Unlike the JavaScript/TyperScript version which relies on simpler objects, this .NET version does not yet support operations such as adding or modifying all types of items within `JsonElement`s or other complex structures.
+Unlike the JavaScript/TyperScript version of this library which relies on simpler objects, this .NET version does not yet support operations such as adding or modifying all types of items within `JsonElement`s or other complex structures.
 String manipulation is supported within `JsonElement`s such as appending to a string, but other operations such as adding to a list or some types of replacement are not supported yet.